TunMinKoKo/Mobile-Flashcards/README.md

 # Mobile-Flashcards

 ### This a mobile flashcards application built using React Native.
 It was the third and final project of the Udacity React Nanodegree Program.
-The app has been tested on Expo.
+The app has been tested on Expo(iOS).

 ## Installation